T-ara: 2009–2010: Formation, debut and breakthrough

-The group won their first-ever music show award with "Bo Peep Bo Peep" on the New Year's Day episode of Music Bank.
+The group won their first music show award with "Bo Peep Bo Peep" on the New Year's Day episode of Music Bank.
 The song went on to win five awards in total: two on Music Bank and three on Inkigayo, earning them their first "Triple Crown".
-Later in January 2010, the group announced promotions for their b-side track, "Like The First Time", which ended quickly as Soyeon was diagnosed with H1N1.
+Later in January 2010, the group announced promotions for their B-side track, "Like The First Time", which ended quickly as Soyeon was diagnosed with H1N1.
 The same month, T-ara made a cameo appearance on the seventh and eight episodes of God of Study, in which Jiyeon played a main role.

 In February 2010, the group announced a re-release of their debut album under the title Breaking Heart.
-The lead single, "You Drive Me Crazy" and b-side track "I'm Really Hurt", were digitally released on February 23, 2010, and peaked at number one and number thirty-one on the Gaon chart, respectively.

-T-ara held their comeback performance on the same day on M Countdown, and won several music awards for "You Drive Me Crazy" over the course of their promotions: two consecutive Mutizen wins on Inkigayo and one first place award on M Countdown.
-Breaking Heart was released physically on March 3, 2010, peaking at number two on the weekly Gaon chart and number thirty-five on the yearly chart; selling 40,695 copies.
+The lead single, "You Drive Me Crazy" and B-side track "I'm Really Hurt", were digitally released on February 23, 2010, and peaked at number one and number thirty-one on the Gaon chart, respectively.
+T-ara won two consecutive Mutizen awards on Inkigayo for "You Drive Me Crazy" and one on M Countdown.
+"You Drive Me Crazy" became the third best-selling girl group song of the year.
+Several other T-ara tracks also appeared on Gaon's year-end singles chart.
+Breaking Heart was released physically on March 3, 2010, peaking at number two on the weekly Gaon chart and number thirty-five on the yearly chart.
 After promotions for "You Drive Me Crazy" ended, T-ara performed "I'm Really Hurt" on music shows until early April 2010.
-In June 2010, the group donated all the proceeds of the World Cup merchandise sold on their online clothing shop T-ara Dot Com to a charity for African children.
-On July 16, 2010, T-ara representatives announced the addition of Hwayoung Ryu as the seventh member of the group.
+On July 16, 2010, T-ara's representatives announced the addition of Ryu Hwa-young as the seventh member of the group.
 The reason given was that with so many solo projects, they would be able to have a more complete lineup for T-ara when individual members were filming or doing other appearances.
 They also stated that it would allow the members to undertake more solo activities, and would give them all some relief from their heavy schedules.
-"You Drive Me Crazy" ended up being the third best selling girl group song of the year, several other T-ara songs were also placed at Gaon's year-end singles.